Veteran Addiction Assistance: Drug & Alcohol Rehab Near Me

 With veteran addiction assistance and drug and alcohol rehab available in many areas of the country, finding quality healthcare doesn’t have to be a struggle.

-Zinnia Healing is a veteran-friendly facility that provides a range of evidence-based therapies designed to address physical, emotional, and behavioral issues associated with addiction.
+Zinnia Health is a veteran-friendly facility that provides a range of evidence-based therapies designed to address physical, emotional, and behavioral issues associated with addiction.
 Call our hotline 24/7 at (855) 430-9439 for confidential support.

 Veteran-Specific Challenges with Addiction

 According to the U.S. Department of Veterans Affairs, countless veterans battle substance misuse.
 In addition, veterans face unique challenges when it comes to substance abuse, including:

 According to the National Institute of Mental Health, people sometimes develop post-traumatic stress disorder (PTSD) due to a frightening experience or life-threatening situation.
 Traumatic experiences can elicit various physical, mental, and emotional reactions.
 A typical response is the “fight-or-flight” response, in which a person’s body releases hormones to help them defend themselves or escape dangerous situations.